gradvohl/YAPTT/passingParameters/searchThreads/README.md

 ## Some information about the code
 Although the example code is not that long, I divided it into different files.
 The goal is to facilitate the abstraction of concepts and, at the same time, to keep the code leaner.

 However, the reader need not worry because the ``makefile`` has all the instructions for compiling the code.
-All the user has to do is issue the ``make`` command.
+So, all the user has to do is issue the ``make`` command.
 Besides, the ``make`` command will show the command lines for compiling each file separately and building the program in the end.

 I divided the code into the following files:
 - ``main.c`` with the main code, and the function ``searchElement`` responsible for instantiating the threads.